pmannion2/ignition-rag-agent/CURSOR_README.md

 2. Check the Cursor console for error messages (Help > Toggle Developer Tools)
 3. Verify that Python is installed and accessible
 4. Make sure the extension is correctly installed in `~/.cursor/extensions/ignition-rag/`
+5. Verify the virtual environment was created successfully at `~/.cursor/extensions/ignition-rag/venv/`

 ## License